vivaldo333/hashing/README.txt

 1) Application start-up:
     1.1) with hsqldb in-memory db:
         For that it is necessary to leave bean "dataSource" with EmbeddedDatabaseBuilder implementation in SpringJdbcConfig class
-        (set @Profile("dev", for other implementations @Profile("!dev")
+        (set @Profile("dev") for other implementations EmbeddedDatabaseBuilder and @Profile("!dev") for implementation DataSourceBuilder)
         Command:
         mvn spring-boot:run -Dspring-boot.run.profiles=dev
-    1.2) with Docker MySql DB (temporary not working - "ECONNREFUSED localhost:8080" error) For that it is necessary to do next:
+    1.2) with Docker MySql DB
+        For that it is necessary to do next:
          - leave bean "dataSource" with DataSourceBuilder.create().build() implementation and "transactionManager" bean in SpringJdbcConfig class;
          - build .jar file